How to prevent employee theft from happening to you

 - Fear of losing the confidence of other employees

-Ultimately, you have to decide on a case by case basis how to handle the situation.
+Ultimately, you have to decide on a case by case basis.
+How will you handle the situation?
 By only firing the employee, you’re not changing a lifestyle pattern.
-But, the time and financial investment involved in prosecuting could be greater in the long run.
-The best method of preventing employee theft is to take your time building a quality team.
-Put checks and balances in to all of your systems and stress to everyone that employee theft is taken seriously.
+Certainly, the time and financial investment involved in prosecuting could be greater in the long run.
+The best method of preventing employee theft is to build a quality team.
+Add checks and balances to all of your systems.
+Stress to everyone that employee theft is taken seriously.
 Post signs that remind everyone “Shoplifters will be prosecuted.”
 Let your staff know you will take action.

 Receive tips, how-to guides, and moreYes Please!